FOR IMMEDIATE RELEASE

 The Oregon Community Quarterback Scholarship recipients are:

-In addition to the scholarship, each recipient will have the following mentors throughout and following their schooling to help guide their path to a successful career and future.
+In addition to the scholarship, each recipient will have mentors throughout and following their schooling to help guide their path to a successful career and future.
 Mentors include:

 - Tinker Hatfield – Vice President of Design and Special Projects, Nike